mtintes/bookmark-maker/README.md

     url: the url for the bookmark link

 ##### folders.yaml
   This is a little more complex, but you can write the folder structure however you want using YAML.
-You can see a really simple example [here](example-files/folders)
+You can see a really simple example [here](example-files/folders).
+You can find a more complex example with things like name overrides [here]()